Forestry and Conservation

 On the other hand, climate change is already having significant impacts on ecosystems.
 Current and future changes will mean that certain forest species and communities will be less well adapted.

-Forest management work in the coming years therefore aims to reduce the gaps between the future and probable natural forest, to increase the resilience of these forests.
+Forest management work in the coming years therefore aims to reduce the gaps between our actual forest and the future and probable natural forest, to increase the resilience of these forests.
 Also planned is the testing of various wide-scale approaches to enriching forest tree species that are much scarcer today (white pine, linden, hemlock, red oak, red spruce, etc.).
 It will furthermore be interesting to identify sectors with high forest productivity potential and to invest more efforts in them with a view to generating standing value.

 Fact sheet on the evolution of the forest landscape in Hereford Community Forest